Transfer Undergraduate Students

 NOTE: Students currently enrolled at an NMSU Community College (Alamogordo, Dona Ana, Carlsbad or Grants) are not considered transfer students.
 If a student wants to change campuses they must submit a Change of Campus form.

 Transfer Students- Admission Requirements

-- Transfer students must provide official transcripts sent directly from the Registrar's Office or each previously attended institution to the NMSU Admissions Office or official transcripts will be accepted if delivered in person only if in a sealed envelope from the granting institution and with current issue date.
+- Transfer students must provide official transcripts sent directly from the University Student Records Office of each previously attended institution to the NMSU Admissions Office or official transcripts will be accepted if delivered in person only if in a sealed envelope from the granting institution and with current issue date.
 Official transcripts must be received before the date of registration.

 - Students with 30 or more college credit hours must have a cumulative grade point average (GPA) of at least 2.0.